caltechlibrary/newt/newt_yaml_syntax.md

 Newt YAML template file.

 `id`
-: the identifier for related templates.
-E.g. a web form and the response form
+: (required) the identifier for related templates.
+E.g. a web form and the response form are associated with a common identifier.
+Newt's modeler uses this field to manage template updates and removals.

 `request [PATH]`
 : (required) This holds the request HTTP method and path.
 If the HTTP method is missing a POST is assumed.
+Requests in templates like with request in routes can contain inline string variables.
+Example would be `{name}` used in the YAML below.

 `template`
-: (required: newtmustache only) This is the path to the template associated with request.
+: (required) This is the path to the template associated with request.
 NOTE: Pandoc web service does not support partial templates.
 Mustache does support partial templates

 `partials`
-: (optional, newtmustache only) A list of paths to partial Mustache templates used by `.template`.
+: (optional) A list of paths to partial Mustache templates used by `.template`.

 `vocabularies`
-: This is a YAML file containing "vocabulary" items that can be incorporated into the output of your Mustache template.
+: (optional) This is a YAML file containing "vocabulary" items that can be incorporated into the output of your Mustache template.
+Example would be auto complete form elements.
 It is read at Newt Mustache startup along with the template.

 `options`
-: (optional, newtmustache only) An object that can be merged in with JSON received for processing by your Mustache template.
+: (optional) An object that can be merged in with JSON received for processing by your Mustache template.
+Options can be set per template but are also inherited from the resolved names and values in the applications' attribute of the Newt YAML file.

 `debug`
 : (optional) this turns on debugging output for this template.